How to Do a Rat Autopsy

 is hard to get a ruler in the chest (see tools above).
 You want to measure the heart in place

-in the chest because if the heart is abnormally enlarged, it will usually shrink
+in the chest because if the heart is abnormally enlarged, it will usually

-once it is cut free of the aorta.
+shrink once it is cut free of the aorta.

 In

 heart has an enlarged right ventricle.
+This

-is caused by high blood Can
+is caused by high blood pressure

-are the
+the lungs.

-the top of the heart.
+of the

 Step 9: Cut